astrogirlnim/Children_of_Singularity/_docs/phases/phase_2_mvp.md

 - ✅ Players can collect trash and manage inventory locally (no network lag)
 - ✅ Players can trade with NPCs and purchase upgrades locally
 - ✅ Local player data persists across game sessions
-- [ ] Players can browse trading marketplace for player-posted items
+- ✅ Players can browse trading marketplace for player-posted items
-- [ ] Players can post items for sale in trading marketplace
+- ✅ Players can post items for sale in trading marketplace
-- [ ] Players can purchase items from other players using local credits
+- ✅ Players can purchase items from other players using local credits
-- [ ] Minimal UI is functional and responsive
+- ✅ Minimal UI is functional and responsive
-- [ ] Trading marketplace operates independently of local gameplay
+- ✅ Trading marketplace operates independently of local gameplay
-- [ ] Local game works offline, trading requires internet connection
+- ✅ Local game works offline, trading requires internet connection

+**🎉 ALL MVP CRITERIA COMPLETED! 🎉**

-## ✅ Completed Systems (85% Complete)
+## ✅ Completed Systems (100% Complete)

 ### **Local Storage & Player Management**
 - **LocalPlayerData System**: Complete JSON-based local storage